 What is a module?

 A module can take a variety of shapes and be adjusted to fit different courses, disciplines, and goals of the faculty sponsor.
-Each module should be designed to allow for roughly 2 weeks of time within an existing course or 15-20 student hours and must include student time with the original material from the David M. Rubenstein Rare Book & Manuscript Library.
+Each module should be designed to allow for roughly 1-2 weeks of time within an existing course or 10-20 student hours.
+Students drawing on the physical special collections of the Rubenstein Library must include student time with the original material from the David M. Rubenstein Rare Book & Manuscript Library.

 If my student needs support finding material or building the module who should they contact?